Harvey Kurtzman's editorship of Mad: Mad comic book (1952–55)

 A parody of the comic strip Bringing Up Father in the seventeenth issue draws attention to societal tolerance of domestic violence.
 The pages alternate between the strip's cartoon style and realistically drawn ones—The Jiggs character, after his wife assaults him with crockery in a humorous cartoon sequence, emerges abraised in the next realistic panel.
 This style of parodying specific targets became a staple of Mad.

 Interest in war comics flagged with the end of the Korean War.
 Gaines canceled Two-Fisted Tales and Frontline Combat in 1954 so Kurtzman could dedicate himself the more profitable Mad, which became EC's first monthly title with issue #10 (April 1954).
 At the time Mad was shipping 750,000 copies per issue, which was double the sales of EC's horror titles.

 Numerous Mad imitators soon appeared from other publishers.
 The first was Whack, a 3-D comic book by Joe Kubert and Norman Maurer whose first issue appeared in October 1953.
 Numerous Mad-alike series followed, which such titles as Crazy, From Here to Insanity, Madhouse, and Unsane!
 EC produced a Mad imitator itself with the Feldstein-edited Panic, which Mad advertised in its ninth issue.
 Feldstein took the imitation so far as to mimic Kurtzman's "Kurtz"-plus-stick man signature with a "Feld"-plus-beer stein signature.
-Feldstein used the same pool of EC artists as well, and Kurtzman came to resent Panic and to see Feldstein's work there as a conflict of interest.
+Feldstein used the same pool of EC artists as well, and Kurtzman came to resent Panic and to see Feldstein's work there as a conflict of interest that "plundered all [his] techniques and artists".
 Panic's first-issue parody of Clement Clarke Moore's popular poem "'Twas the Night Before Christmas" attracted calls for censorship as a "pagan" reworking "desecrating Christmas".
-A Mickey Spillane parody "My Gun is the Jury" led to the arrest of EC business manager Lyle Stewart for selling its issue to undercover police.
+A Mickey Spillane parody "My Gun Is the Jury" led to the arrest of EC business manager Lyle Stewart for selling its issue to undercover police.
 The American Civil Liberties Union watched closely from the sidelines as an EC lawyer succeeded in having the case dismissed.
-Kurtzman resented Panic, which he felt was a "conflict of interest" that "plundered all [his] techniques and artists".

 Kurtzman poured himself into Mad, putting as much effort into it as he had into his war books, defeating the purpose of having an easy-to-crank-out third comic book.
 When Frontline Combat was canceled in 1954, Kurtzman devoted himself entirely to Mad.